 In his decades of experience spanning many roles, PCG’s special education subject matter expert Will Gordillo has personally experienced some very tragic events on the job that unexpectedly escalated to a crisis-level, involving incidents of violence and threats initiated by students.
 While he was fortunate to work in school districts that used available frameworks as resources, the processes were often paper- and form-driven, had great variability, lacked uniformity, and were sometimes not consistently implemented as they were intended, all of which impacted fidelity.

 In a new white paper titled Rethinking School Safety in the New Normal, Will outlines how one essential prevention strategy that all districts can benefit from implementing is an evidence-based threat assessment which can identify serious threats and prevent violence in schools.

 - The steps for preventing targeted school violence

 - The importance of behavioral and mental health services in mitigating risks

 - Thought-provoking points regarding threat assessments and students with disabilities

 - Key changes emerging from enacted or proposed legislation that are impacting practices

-- Comprehensive threat assessment models and solutions, including an overview of PCG’s student threat assessment (STA) solution
+- Comprehensive threat assessment models and solutions, including an overview of PCG’s behavioral threat assessment (BTA) solution

 To read the full white paper, download a free copy here.